pnarkiewicz/ai-alignment/README.md

 * Debaters and Judges extend a common `models.models.Model` abstract class.
 * Different trainning configurations (i.e. used algorithms, datasets, hyperparameters) are present inside `train/configs` directory.
 * Prompts supplied to the Debaters / Judge are present in `prompts/configs`

+## Experiments

+The config experiments are located in `train/configs` folder.